travelingpiano/Chartalize/README.md

 ![tableShow](./docs/production_gifs/tableShow.gif)

-Users can also create a multitude of charts, and sort by x and y axis, ascending and descending.
+Users can also create a multitude of charts, and sort by x and y axes, ascending and descending.

 ![chartNew](./docs/production_gifs/chartNew.gif)